Extrone/extrone.github.io/content/plugins/editorclock/documentation/gettingstarted/index.md

 # Installation
 1. Open Epic Games Launcher and navigate to **Unreal Engine → Library → Vault**
 2. Search for **Editor Clock**
-3. Click Install to Engine and select the engine version you want to install the plugin to dsd sd sd asd asd asd asd as dasd asd ad as das dd
+3. Click Install to Engine and select the engine version you want to install the plugin to
 4. Wait for the plugin to be downloaded and installed
 5. Open your project and navigate to **Edit → Plugins**
 6. Search for Editor Clock